Oedipina

 Oedipina is a genus of salamanders in the family Plethodontidae (lungless salamanders).
 They achieve respiration through the skin and the tissues lining the mouth.
-Species of Oedipina are native to Honduras, Colombia, Costa Rica, Ecuador, and Mexico.
+Species of Oedipina are native to Honduras, Colombia, Costa Rica, Ecuador, El Salvador, and Mexico.
 Their common name, worm salamanders, derives from the species' extraordinarily slender form with tiny limbs and digits.
 The genus was originally named Oedipus, but was renamed because the name Oedipus was already occupied.

 Species

 This genus includes the following 40 species: